olewsaa/amateur-radio/Winlink-Linux-amd64/README.md

 file VARA\ setup\ \(Run\ as\ Administrator\).exe
 VARA setup (Run as Administrator).exe: PE32 executable (GUI) Intel 80386, for MS Windows
 ```
-As these 32-bit applications are run using Wine some settins are needed to
+As these 32-bit applications are run using Wine some settings are needed to
-accomodate this.
-When both Windows and Linux got upgraded to 64-bit achitectures
+accommodate this.
+When both Windows and Linux got upgraded to 64-bit architectures
-the 32-bit compability were ensured and exist to this day.
+the 32-bit comp ability were ensured and exist to this day.

 ## Laptop for Q900
-While I use a [Q900](https://www.guohedz.com/Q900#) transceiver
+While I use a [Q900](https://www.guohedz.com/Q900#) transceiver most
-most of the installation of Winlink and VARA are identical.
+of the installation of Winlink and VARA are identical for any kind of
-It's only a few configuration steps in Winlink that differ from
+transceiver.
+It's only a few configuration steps in Winlink that
-transceiver to trabsceover.
+differ from transceiver to transceiver.

 Using a Linux based laptop (with x86-64 processor) with Winlink and
 VARA is relatively straightforward.
-Even if the Winlink and Vara
+Even if the Winlink and VARA
 software are Windows based and 32-bit it can be run with some
-compability software.
+compatibility software.

 As the Q900 transceiver has a built in soundcard and uses a common USB
 cable for both CAT and audio there is little need for a standalone